Traffic-Aware Cruise Control

 Canceling and Resuming

-To manually cancel Traffic-Aware Cruise Control, press the right scroll wheel or press the brake pedal.
+To manually cancel Traffic-Aware Cruise Control, press the brake pedal or press the right scroll wheel on the steering yoke.

 - You press the brake pedal.